-Radius of Earth in Physics
+Radius of Earth in KM

-The symbol R? stands for the radius of the Earth.
+The symbol R? stands for the radius of Earth.
 The radius of our planet, The Earth, is the distance from the centre of the Earth to a point on or near its surface, and it ranges from nearly 6,378 km to nearly 6,357 km, approximating the figure of Earth by an Earth spheroid.

 6,371 kilometres is commonly used as a global average value.